discordjs/guide/guide/slash-commands/permissions.md

 By default, globally-deployed commands are also available for use in DMs.
 You can use <DocsLink section="builders" path="class/SlashCommandBuilder?scrollTo=setDMPermission" type="method" /> to disable this behaviour.
 Commands deployed to specific guilds are not available in DMs.

-It wouldn't make much sense for our `ban` command to be available in DMs, so we'll `setDMPermission(false)` to remove it.
+It doesn't make much sense for your `ban` command to be available in DMs, so you can add `setDMPermission(false)` to the builder to remove it:

 ```js {6}
 const { SlashCommandBuilder, PermissionFlagsBits } = require('discord.js');